pauloesampaio/pauloesampaio.github.io/_posts/2020-10-04-terraform_cloud_deployment.md

 ---
 title: Automate cloud deployment with Terraform and Ansible
 excerpt: Terraform and Ansible are "infrastructure as code" tools.
 Combining them you can automate provisioning and deployment of apps.
-Here I give a quick example using AWS and GCP.
 excerpt_separator: "<!--more-->"
 layout: single
 categories: